As Editor-in-Chief of Technologies, I am pleased to announce the winners of the 2019 Technologies Travel Award on behalf of the Evaluation Committee:

 J.M.
 Purushothama is a PhD student at Université Grenoble Alpes, France whose research is on RFID, microwave-based bio-sensors, implantable antennas, frequency-selective surfaces, metamaterials, RCS studies, dielectric characterization, etc. He is planning to present his work “Electronically Re-Writable Chipless RFID Tag Using Solid State Metal-Insulator-Metal Switches on Paper Substrate” at the IEEE MTT International Microwave Symposium (IMS), 2–7 June 2019, Boston, MA, USA.
 The award consists of 500 Swiss Francs towards attending this conference.

-It was a difficult decision with such high quality applications for the award and we thank all applicants.
-We wish to congratulate Mr. David Reber and Mr. Maher Abujelala for their accomplishments.
+It was a difficult decision with such high-quality applications for the award, and we thank all applicants.
+We wish to congratulate Ms. Aishwarya Natarajan and Mr. J.M.
+Purushothama for their accomplishments.

 A/Prof. Manoj Gupta,

 Technologies (ISSN 2227-7080) is an international open access journal singularly focusing on emerging scientific and technological trends, and is published quarterly online by MDPI with an average publishing time of 43 days from submission to publication in 2018.
 It is now covered by Inspec (IET) and the Emerging Sources Citation Index (ESCI–Web of Science).
 Please find more information on Technologies here: https://www.mdpi.com/journal/technologies.